christinalorenzomontes/Christinalorenzomontes/README.md

 ### Hello, I'm Christina 👋🏻 👩🏻‍💻

-- 🔭 I’m currently working on ...
-React, Angular and Wordpress
+- 🔭 I’m currently working on React and Wordpress
 - 📫 I'm always looking for new projects and opportunities to learn more.
-Feel free to contact me by email:: ...
-[Mail](christinalorenzomontes@gmail.com)
+Feel free to contact me by email: [Mail](christinalorenzomontes@gmail.com)

 # Some Projects